-- Co-ordinating tactics. - Working within the parameters of the critical incident plan. - Deciding if evacuation or securing the Academy site is necessary. - Controlling access to the Academy and assigning and co-ordinating staff to supervise and control the incident/site perimeter, crowds, access and traffic. - Ensuring equipment contained in the emergency kit is available to relevant staff. - If appropriate ensuring preservation of crime scene until police arrive and assume control. - Collecting, organising and documenting facts, statements and information. - Briefing incident controllers and other key officials in investigations i.e. emergency services, Health and Safety Executive etc.
+- Co-ordinating tactics. - Working within the parameters of the critical incident plan. - Deciding if evacuation or securing the Academy site is necessary. - Controlling access to the Academy and assigning and co-ordinating staff to supervise and control the incident/site perimeter, crowds, access and traffic. - Ensuring equipment contained in the emergency kit is available to relevant staff. - If appropriate ensuring preservation of crime scene until police arrive and assume control. - Collecting, organising and documenting facts, statements and information. - Briefing incident controllers and other key officials in investigations i.e. - emergency services, Health and Safety Executive etc.

-Assistant Heads and Lead Practitioners - Operational Co-ordinators
+Assistant Heads and Lead Practitioners Operational Co-ordinators

-Location: Meet at Ground Floor Staffroom initially then deploy to areas of responsibility and form part of the IMT.
+Location: Meet at Ground Floor Staffroom initially then deploy to areas of responsibility and form part of IMT.

-These staff will be deployed to take particular responsibilities: Location:
+These staff will be deployed to take particular responsibilities.

+Location:
-Main evacuation site: SPORTS MUGA

-Alternative 1: School Field nearest Sky Building
+Main evacuation site: SPORTS MUGA Alternative 1: School Field nearest Sky Building Alternative 2: Goals Field (using gate behind MUGA) First Aid Area: Medical Room Alternative: Main Hall

-Alternative 2: Nishkam School

-Alternative 3: Sky if MacFarlane Lane is closed

-First Aid Area: Medical Room

-Alternative: Admin Office